 The minister-president (Ministerpräsident) chairs the government.
-He/she has the exclusive power to designate and dismiss the ministers of the region. ministration and implements local council decisions.
+He/she has the exclusive power to designate and dismiss the ministers of the region.

 - Legislation

 - Public administration

 - Police

 - Homeland security

 - Taxation

 - Justice

 - Culture

 - University education

 - Education

 - Environment

 - Legal supervision of local self-government